Cinoma/url-shortener-v1/README.md

 ## Roadmap

 - [ ] Deploy backend separately and allow the frontend to talk to the live backend service without hindering local development functionality.
-- [ ] Allow for creating user accounts
+- [ ] Allow for creating user accounts.
-  - [ ] Add a User model with username and password and tie Users to the links they generate
+  - [ ] Add a User model with username and password and tie Users to the links they generate.
-  - [ ] Build a login page or modal to handle user authentication
+  - [ ] Build a login page or modal to handle user authentication.
   - [ ] Add security restrictions for preventing one user from editing or viewing another user's links.
-- [ ] High-level design documents
+- [ ] High-level design documents.
+- [ ] Add Unit tests.

 See the [open issues](https://github.com/Cinoma/url-shortener-v1/issues) for a full list of proposed features (and known issues).